Kerman1337/Keyforgetful/README.md

 * Q: Linux / masOS supported?
 * A: No.

+* Q: Android / iOS supported?
+* A: Maybe later, but we aren't sure at all.

 * Q: Your project seems to be copy-pasted..?
 * A: Yes, but not just copy-pasted.
 The original creator and repo are mentioned in our [SECURITY.md](https://github.com/Kerman1337/Keyforgetful/security/policy).
 We are not telling the untruth to anyone.